dbailey25/Arcadia-Exercise/README.md

 #### Installation
 1. Clone this repository to your local machine
-1. Navigate to the root directory and execute the 'npm install' command
+1. Navigate to the root directory and execute the 'npm install' command to load dependant packages
 1. Execute the 'npm start' command to launch the application